energietransitie/twomes-opentherm-monitor-hardware/README.md

 * [Credits](#credits)

 ## General info
-This repository will soon contain the open hardware design files, such as schematics and board layout files for the Twomes OpenTherm Monitor Shield:  a [WeMos D1 Mini shield](https://www.wemos.cc/en/latest/d1_mini_shield/index.html), to be placed on top of a WeMos D1 Mini board, such as the [LilyGO TTGO T7 Mini32 V1.3 ESP32](https://github.com/LilyGO/ESP32-MINI-32-V1.3), which is based on an ESP32 SoC, or the [Wemos LOLIN D1 mini](https://www.wemos.cc/en/latest/d1/d1_mini.html), which is based on an ESP8266 SoC.
+This repository will soon contain the hardware designs, such as schematics and board layout files for the Twomes OpenTherm Monitor Shield:  a [WeMos D1 Mini shield](https://www.wemos.cc/en/latest/d1_mini_shield/index.html), to be placed on top of a WeMos D1 Mini board, such as the [LilyGO TTGO T7 Mini32 V1.3 ESP32](https://github.com/LilyGO/ESP32-MINI-32-V1.3), which is based on an ESP32 SoC, or the [Wemos LOLIN D1 mini](https://www.wemos.cc/en/latest/d1/d1_mini.html), which is based on an ESP8266 SoC.

 The OpenTherm Monitor Shield is connected via one wire pair to a [boiler that supports OpenTherm](https://www.otgw.tclcode.com/matrix.cgi#boilers) and via another wire pair to a [thermostat that supports OpenTherm](https://www.otgw.tclcode.com/matrix.cgi#thermostats).